 To succeed in a big enterprise like starting a cannabis business, you'll need to learn about a lot of new subjects.
 In the beginning, you don't even know what you don't know.
-On top of that, you might not have done well in school, or you haven't been to school in a long time.
-You might be worried about your ability to learn.

 The good news is, no matter where you started or where you are in life, you've brought lots of life experience to this endeavor.
 Your life experience is valuable.